|Genres:||Strategy / City Builder|

 Cultures owes a lot of its style and gameplay to The Settlers series of city building and resource management games, setting the stage in a cutesy Viking theme.
 But Cultures goes one step further than The Settlers in that it gives you a closer relationship with your populace, and hands you direct control over their lives.
 Adding this aspect alongside the traditional city building phase gives the game that much-needed identity to differentiate it from its source material.

-If you enjoy The Settlers and its intrinsic and at times confounding complexity then you will likely have the patience to approach Cultures with an equal amount of patience.
+If you enjoy The Settlers and its intrinsic and at times confounding complexity then you will likely approach Cultures with an equal amount of patience.
 Let’s look at the typical life of one of your characters.
 He can first start off as a wheat farmer, learning to plant and harvest his crops.
 He can eventually build himself a mill, which he can use to produce flower, and eventually bread.
 This work chain applies to other professions as well, and part of the challenge is setting up a network of workers that will ensure the thriving of your community.
 The other side of this, of course, is that you have to keep your work force content by seeing to their needs.

 All Vikings fulfill different roles in their society.
 Men are the builders and workers, while women keep house, feed their men, and produce children.
 Like in The Sims, each Viking has needs, and they fall under four categories: food, sleep, conversation, and religion.
 To accommodate the units, you have to build tents and houses for the people to sleep in, make food-producing structures and units to run them, act as matchmaker by arranging marriages, and create druids and houses of worship.